 "Perché non chiedere di più?"

 Cantautore Leonard Cohen è famoso per le sue canzoni di estrema tenerezza; canadese, ma di Montreal, il suo stile assomiglia a quello di un chansonnier francese più che ai suoi 'rivali' del mondo folk americano come Bob Dylan.
 Affronta temi profondi, quale la condizione umana, il potere, il sesso, la religione, l’ansia della vita di tutti i giorni e dei problemi grossi quanto il mondo, quanto l’universo stesso.
 Canta l’equilibrio delicato che si pone tra la disperazione e la speranza.
-Testi profondi, vergati da un uomo estremamente colto ed eloquente; prima di lanciarsi nel mondo della canzone folk, Cohen era già poeta e autore di successo, il suo libro Belli e Perdenti è un classico sull’amore. È riuscito ad incantare un vasto pubblico, attraverso oltre quattro decenni di concerti e album, a partire da Songs of Leonard Cohen (1967) al più recente successo di Blue Alert insieme a Anjani, e il libro Book of Longingora musicato dal grande Philip Glass.
+Testi profondi, vergati da un uomo estremamente colto ed eloquente; prima di lanciarsi nel mondo della canzone folk, Cohen era già poeta e autore di successo, il suo libro Belli e Perdenti è un classico sull’amore. È riuscito ad incantare un vasto pubblico, attraverso oltre quattro decenni di concerti e album, a partire da Songs of Leonard Cohen (1967) al più recente successo di Blue Alert insieme a Anjani, e il libro Book of Longing, ora musicato dal grande Philip Glass.

 In SL il club Leonard Cohen è gestito da Harry Cannning.
 Un'accogliente locale sulla riva del mare Metaversale, una pista, un bar, un pianoforte, e una bacheca che ricorda la storia lunga del gruppo: si chiamano 'Bellissimi Perdenti' come il libro di Cohen.
-L'ho visitato una sera in compagnia di Harvey22 Albatros (ha un'interessantissimo Circolo di scacchi, visitalo e iscriviti!!!) e abbiamo visto uno stupendo spettacolo di luci e particelle grazie ai bravissimi Alyx Heron Calvin Hapmouche.
+L'ho visitato una sera in compagnia di Harvey22 Albatros (ha un'interessantissimo Circolo di scacchi, visitalo e iscriviti!!!) e abbiamo visto uno stupendo spettacolo di luci e particelle grazie ai bravissimi Alyx Heron e Calvin Hapmouche.
 Questa è la terza incarnazione del locale, per fortuna, a Harry piace il building e ha le idee molto chiare.
 Si dedica moltissimo al gruppo e alla gestione del locale, perfezionandolo di giorno in giorno, e proprio questa dedizione ha contribuito alla sopravvivenza del gruppo, mi ha confidato la sua partner Lore Lamont.

 Harry Cannning: Siamo una famiglia.
 Quasi tutti i giorni ci sono nuovi iscritti.
 Il gruppo è costuituito di persone che amano la musica di Cohen.
 Molti sono fans che si sono conosciuti anche in Real ai concerti di Leonard Cohen in varie parti del mondo e che ora si ritrovano qui in SL.
 La sintonia con RL e SL è perfetto, il mondo virtuale che dà occasione per amici real di stare insieme all'insegna di una musica del tutto autentica.
 Per noi condividere la musica di Cohen è un vero piacere, anzi una gioia.